MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset.} Following prior work~\cite{pondaven2025video,xiao2024video,yatim2024space}, we evaluate our method on a curated subset of 50 videos from the DAVIS dataset~\cite{pont20172017}.
-Each reference video is paired with three target prompts corresponding to different difficulty levels: easy, where the prompt closely matches the reference content; medium, where the foreground object is changed while the background remains similar; and hard, where both foreground and background differ significantly.
+Each reference video is paired with three target prompts corresponding to different difficulty levels: \textbf{Easy}, where the prompt closely matches the reference content. \textbf{Medium}, where the foreground object is changed while the background remains similar.
+And \textbf{Hard}, where both foreground and background differ significantly.
 This results in a total of 150 prompt–video pairs.
 Videos containing fewer than 49 frames are padded to 49 frames for evaluation consistency.

 \textbf{Metrics.} We evaluate our method in terms of both video quality and motion consistency.
 For video quality, following prior work~\cite{wang2025motion,shi2025decouple,pondaven2025video}, we report the average frame-wise CLIP Score (CS)~\cite{hessel2021clipscore} to measure prompt alignment.
+To evaluate video temporal consistency, following prior work~\cite{shi2025decouple}, we report Temporal Consistency (TC)~\cite{huang2024vbench}, which calculates the cosine similarity between the features of consecutive frames to quantify the coherence of the generated video.
 For motion consistency, we report Motion Fidelity (MF)~\cite{yatim2024space}, a metric compares the similarity of tracking~\cite{karaev2024cotracker} results between reference video and generated video.